 Nest users are infuriated at the very thought that Google had been listening to (and perhaps, recording) all their conversations all this time.
 They want to know why did the giant put the microphone in the alarm system in the first place?
 To which, the giant says that many alarm systems come fitted with microphones for features that rely upon picking sounds for security purposes.

 Ok, fair enough- but then why did Google go on to hide the existence of the mic from the users?

 It’s not the first time when Google is caught doing such snooping activities.
 Not long ago, Google Home was accused of getting activated by itself, recording all the conversation in the room by its own and sending it to Google servers!

 Google also said that the mic was planted on the device to ‘roll out potential new features for users, including the ability to detect broken glass.’

-As a part of damage control exercise in the wake of outcry, Google has now suggested users turn on 2FA (two-factor-authentication) and reset passwords which could have been compromised.
+As a part of damage control exercise in the wake of the outcry, Google has now suggested users turn on 2FA (two-factor authentication) and reset passwords that could have been compromised.

 Fine – they will go ahead and do that (as if they have another option, huh?)!

 But can we trust the giant’s tech specifications and, more importantly, its intentions before we pick up our next gadget?